RNA splicing: Splicing response to DNA damage

 DNA damage affects splicing factors by altering their post-translational modification, localization, expression and activity.
 Furthermore, DNA damage often disrupts splicing by interfering with its coupling to transcription.
 DNA damage also has an impact on the splicing and alternative splicing of genes intimately associated with DNA repair.
 For instance, DNA damages modulate the alternative splicing of the DNA repair genes Brca1 and Ercc1.

 Experimental manipulation of splicing

 Splicing events can be experimentally altered by binding steric-blocking antisense oligos, such as Morpholinos or Peptide nucleic acids to snRNP binding sites, to the branchpoint nucleotide that closes the lariat, or to splice-regulatory element binding sites.

+The use of antisense oligonucleotides to modulate splicing has shown great promise as a therapeutic strategy for a variety of genetic diseases caused by splicing defects.

+Recent studies have shown that RNA splicing can be regulated by a variety of epigenetic modifications, including DNA methylation and histone modifications.

 Splicing errors and variation

 It has been suggested that one third of all disease-causing mutations impact on splicing.
 Common errors include: